zhangbsn-gt/developer.gov.sg/collections/_products/categories/productivity-tools/transcribe/overview.md

 Transcribe aims to improve the productivity of public officers with these unique offerings:
 - Available on both Internet and the Intranet environment for flexible use
-- Hosts up to Restricted and Sensitive Normal data
+- Hosts up to RESTRICTED and SENSITIVE (NORMAL) data
 - Auto-onboard all public officers via WOG AAD authentication

 Other key features include: